henryburgerlu/Redfin-Housing-Price-Analysis/README.md

 # Objective:

-In this project, the goal is to predict the future housing market in Chandler, Arizona, using the listing from Redfin.com House Type: The dataset used for this analysis contains single house only.
+In this project, the goal is to predict the future housing market in Chandler, Arizona, scrapping the listing from Redfin.com by beautifulsoup.
+House Type: The dataset used for this analysis contains single house only.

 The analysis will address the following aspects: